 Giovanni Ruggiero Bio

-Giovanni Ruggiero (born August 29, 2006) is an American professional stock car racing driver.
-He last competed full-time in the NASCAR Craftsman Truck Series, driving the No. 17 Toyota Tundra TRD Pro for Tricon Garage and part-time in the ARCA Menards Series and ARCA Menards Series East, driving the No. 18 Toyota Camry for Joe Gibbs Racing.
-He is a member of Toyota Racing Development.
+Giovanni Ruggiero, born on August 29, 2006, is an American professional stock car racing driver from Seekonk, Massachusetts.
+He is best known for competing full-time in the NASCAR Craftsman Truck Series, where he drives the No. 17 Toyota Tundra TRD Pro for Tricon Garage.
+In addition to his Truck Series duties, Ruggiero has run part-time schedules in the ARCA Menards Series, the ARCA Menards Series East, and the NASCAR O’Reilly Auto Parts Series, all behind the wheel of Toyota entries fielded by Joe Gibbs Racing.
+He is a developing member of the Toyota Racing Development program, a stable that has produced several of the sport’s top talents in recent years.

 Early Life and Background